Web-Student/jokes-react/README.md

 - [3] Experience: All experiences mobile-friendly /5   (right now they are,but need to check for future)
 - [] Experience: 3 instances of reordering elements on smaller screens /5
 - [6] Professional, organized, and smooth experience /20

+### Nov 23 Actual
+### Nov 23
+    Goal for features completed:
+    - [] Submit a request to edit another user’s joke. (perhaps the author had a typo)
+    - [] Review requests for edit on your joke, and approve or deny them.
+    - [] Ensure on the requests it is mobile friendly, perhaps has an alternate comparison layout for mobile

 #### personal notes on testing frameworks
 - jest  (mostly supported, been around for a while)